MatteoPiselli/MatteoPiselli/README.md

 ### 🚀 Last projects

 🔹 [MyMoviz](https://mymoviz-frontend-matteo-pisellis-projects.vercel.app/)
-  *MyMoviz is a website developed in React that allows you to display the latest released films with the possibility of creating a wishlist, place a view counter and evaluate each of the presented films.*
+  *MyMoviz is a website connected to The Movie Database (TMDB) API, that allows you to display the latest released films with the possibility of creating a wishlist, place a view counter and evaluate each of the presented films.*
+  *Tech Stack :
+     Front-end : React / CSS3
+     Back-end : Node.js/Express*

   *Deployed on Vercel*

 🔹 [WeatherApp](https://weatherapp-frontend-matteo-pisellis-projects.vercel.app/)